Nov. 18, 2021, 4 p.m.

-- (Janelle) There are currently 14 1st year students and 13 students in the 2nd year cohort.
+- (Janelle) There are currently 15 1st year students and 12 2nd year students.

-- Each June the program starts with 16 students, the 1st year class lost 2 students.
-One student was dropped in the 1st semester for the grade in RAD 103.
-The second student dropped near the start of the 2nd semester for personal issues.
-The 2nd student would like to reapply for the class in 2021.
+- Each June the program starts with 16 students, the 1st year class lost one student in the 2nd semester for a personal reason.

-- We have at least one 1st year student placed at each of our clinical sites, except for St. Francis Hospital.
-Second Years, Class of 2021
+- We have at least one 1st year student placed at each of our clinical sites.

-- We have at least one 2nd year student placed at each of our clinical sites, except for Hillsboro Area Hospital.
+- We have at least one 2nd year students placed at each of our clinical sites, except for Jacksonville Memorial Health.

 - (Janelle) The LLCC Radiography program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 The program is required to complete an Annual Report for the JRCERT as an aspect of maintaining accreditation.
-The 2019 Annual Report was completed and submitted in August 20120 There are 3 pieces of information that are required as data indicating our program’s effectiveness; Credentialing Exam Pass Rate, Program Completion Rate, and Job Placement Rate.
-This information, as well as almost anything else you’d like to know about our program, can be found on LLCC’s Radiography webpage.
+The 2020 Annual Report was completed and submitted in September 2021.
+There are three pieces of information that are required as data indicating our program’s effectiveness; Credentialing Exam Pass Rate, Program Completion Rate, and Job Placement Rate.
+This information, as well as almost anything else you’d like to know about our program, can be found on LLCC’s radiography webpage.
 The data submitted is as follows:

-- ARRT Credentialing Exam Pass Rate – The 5-year average for graduates passing the ARRT exam on the 1st attempt is 98.1%.
+- ARRT Credentialing Exam Pass Rate – The five-year average for graduates passing the ARRT exam on the 1st attempt is 98.1%.
 In the five-year average, there was one student who did not pass on the 1st attempt.
 Fortunately, this graduate did pass on the 3rd attempt and is gainfully employed as a radiographer.
 The timeframe used for reporting on the 2020 Annual Report is 2016-2020.
 This information was well received by the attendees and there were no additional comments brought forth for discussion.
 View Credentialing Examination Rate information in the LLCC Radiography Program Effectiveness Data document.

 - The program has had an action plan in place to improve its retention rates for quite some time.
-We recently instituted a new item and desire feedback on another item.
 Strategic pieces of the action plan include: